 You will use this batch file (or variants on this file) to assemble and link your programs throughout the semester.
 Note that the batch file can take arguments; the "%1" will be replaced by the first argument when the file is executed.
 If you wanted to include a second argument, you would denote it as "%2" within the batch file.
 The first line invokes the assembler (asppc) to assemble the source (.s) file into a relocatable object file (the .o file).
 It also generates a listing (.lst) file which SingleStep makes use of when displaying your program.
-The second line calls the linker (ldppcl) to fix the addresses of the relocatable object file format used by all of our software tools.
+The second line calls the linker (ldppcl) to fix the addresses of the relocatable object to generate a loadable .elf file-ELF, the Executable and Linking Format, is the object file format used by all of our software tools.
 The addresses for a given program's code and data section are defined in the lnk.txt file.
 Look at the LAB2-lnk.txt file to see the addresses used in this program.